 Yes, you can use any type of rice to make cumin rice, but basmati rice is preferred for its fragrant aroma and fluffy texture.

-Yes, you can skip rinsing rice before cooking, but I prefer to rinse it as it helps remove excess starch and makes the rice non-sticky, fluffier, and each grain separated.
+Yes, you can skip rinsing rice before cooking.
+I prefer to rinse it as it helps remove excess starch, makes the rice non-sticky, fluffier, and each grain separated.
 Additionally, it removes any dirt if present.

-I usually add water in a ratio of twice the quantity of rice if the rice is soaked before cooking.
-If the rice is unsoaked, I add an extra half cup to the double quantity of rice.
-For example, in this recipe, I added 3 ½ cups of water to 1 ½ cups of unsoaked rice.
+I generally use a 2:1 water-to-rice ratio when the rice has been soaked beforehand.
+If the rice is unsoaked, I add an extra half cup of water to compensate.
+For instance, in this recipe, I used 3½ cups of water for 1½ cups of unsoaked rice.

 My top tip for making fluffy rice!